App Development: User Guide

 Cordova Mobile App

 Cordova is an open-source cross-platform mobile app development platform.
-Biggest plus in its favour is that you can take an existing web application and compile it for mobile - both Android and iOS.
+The biggest plus in its favor is that you can take an existing web application and compile it for mobile - both Android and iOS.
 Only requirement is that your web app must be responsive, so that it renders well on the mobile screen.

 Cordova mobile apps are not native apps, however. makes building Flutter apps very easy, but it is still not as direct as using Cordova.
 Depending upon the complexity of user interaction in your app, your target user profile and your development budget, you can decide your entry to the mobile app market.
 If you are not sure, we suggest you start with the Cordova app because it is faster to build and progressively advance to the native flutter app.
 Both are cross-platform.